doyle-lab-ucla/auto-qchem/DB.md

 ##### b) Buttons

 * __Download__ - download the descriptors to an ```.xlsx``` file.
-Note: when extracting descriptors for many molecules this operation can take up to few minutes, depending on the server load.
+Note: when extracting descriptors for hundreds of molecules this operation can take up to few minutes, depending on the server load.